-The best source for learning about your individual sewing machine is your machine's instruction manual.
+The best source for learning about your sewing machine is your machine's instruction manual.
 However, because sewing machines are often handed down or picked up at a yard sale, the instructions are often long gone and you'll have to look online to find your sewing machine manual.

-Most sewing machines basically look the same, though.
+Most sewing machines look the same, though.
 The tension disc is on the top left of the machine near the take-up lever and tension wheel; the spool pins and bobbin winder are on the right.
 On the far left side of the machine, you'll find the hand wheel, and the stitch selector is typically on the front lower right side.
 Sometimes the spool pin is located on the back of the machine or on the side, near the bobbin winder.

 Importance of Proper Threading

 Threading your sewing machine correctly is necessary to achieve secure and attractive stitches.
-Although sewing machines come in different sizes and models, the mechanism for making a stitch on a home sewing machine is basically the same—it makes stitches by combining the needle thread with a second thread coming from the bobbin.
+Although sewing machines come in different sizes and models, the mechanism for making a stitch on a home sewing machine is the same—it makes stitches by combining the needle thread with a second thread coming from the bobbin.

 Threading a sewing machine is an easy process that takes less than five minutes.